 3 Workplace Trends That Will Change The Way Your Workforce Works

-While the “future of work” may feel like a phrase related to a far more advanced or revolutionary description of the modern workplace, the reality is that workers (and leading companies) already are embracing the futuristic trends shaping the way we think about work.
+While the “future of work” may feel like a phrase related to a far more advanced or revolutionary description of modern workplace trends, the reality is that workers (and leading companies) already are embracing the futuristic workplace trends shaping the way we think about work.

 1. Extremely Flexible Work Arrangements

 The rise of technology and flexible work through the on-demand economy is putting pressure on companies to offer more appealing options when it comes to flexibility.
 That’s why many companies have baked flexibility into their culture and policies.

 At Dell, for example, 25 percent of employees work from home on a regular basis, and the company is aiming for 50 percent to work remotely by 2020.
 For the high-tech startup Treehouse, the normal workweek is Monday through Thursday—even the CEO only works four days a week.